rlaugier/nifits/README.md

 For the case of staged beam combiners (double Bracewells, kernel nullers...) that use differential output the "kernel" matrix can be provided in the `NI_KMAT` under the form of a matrix operating on output intensities.
 The vector resulting from this additional transformation can then be compared to the processed data stored into the `NI_KIOUT` extension.

+The following description details the extensions used for NIFITS.
+Until the offcial publication of the standard, the details of operation can be infered from the `examples/quick_start.ipynb` notebook which details both creation and usage of a simple file.
+Feel free to contact us through Issues or email for more details.

 ### Description of the main extensions

 *Table 1: Summary of the NIFITS extensions*